tack-lang/tack-notes/Basic Syntax.md

 This is a basic primer in Tack's syntax, not an in-depth explanation.
 For a formal grammar, see [formal.ebnf](https://github.com/tack-lang/tackc/tree/master/crates/tackc_parser/formal.ebnf).

 Every Tack file must start with a `mod` statement.
-For an explanation of the module system, see [[Module System]].
+For an explanation of the module system, see [[Modules]].
 `mod path.to.module;`

 ## Function declarations